Festool DOMINO 500

 › DOWELING JIG: JESSEM 08350

-Woodworkers spend a lot of time in deciding on the DOMINO joiner vs biscuit joiner dilemma.
-While the Festool is a premium choice it comes at a cost.
-And a biscuit joiner is great for glue-up alignment but falls short on angles and some furniture joints.
+Woodworkers spend much time deciding on the DOMINO joiner vs. biscuit joiner dilemma.
+While the Festool is a premium choice, it comes at a cost.
+A biscuit joiner is great for glue-up alignment but falls short on angles and some furniture joints.

-While there is little dispute that a DOMINO is more versatile, there is a good debate on what style of woodworking best fits one tool vs. the other.
+While there is little dispute that a DOMINO is more versatile, there is a good debate on what style of woodworking best fits one tool.

 Editor: I own both a Dewalt biscuit joiner and a Domino 500.
-And, after 20 years of cabinet making with a plate joiner, the Domino is just plain better.
-It’s number one feature is keeping pieces together during assembly, but from there the accuracy and compactness of a loose tenon is superior.
-Lastly, the clear guide plate on the Domino is my favorite feature because I can see the lines.
-And, for that reason, why the Porter Cable will eventually replace my Dewalt as it features a similar plate.
+And, after 20 years of cabinet-making with a plate joiner, the Domino is just plain better.
+Its number one feature is keeping pieces together during assembly, but from there, the accuracy and compactness of a loose tenon are superior.
+Lastly, the transparent guide plate on the Domino is my favorite feature because I can see the lines.
+Therefore, the Porter Cable will eventually replace my Dewalt as it features a similar plate.

 What is a Biscuit Joint?